 DiCaprio, Pitt, and Russell in Once Upon a Time In Hollywood

-I’m sure the role of Rick Dalton in Once Upon a Time In Hollywood (2019) is one that almost any actor was dying to play.
+I’m sure the role of Rick Dalton in Once Upon a Time in Hollywood (2019) is one that almost any actor would have died to play.
 Fortunately for DiCaprio, he’s the guy Writer/Director Quentin Tarantino chose for the role.
-And it’s a good thing he did because he did a really excellent job.
+And it’s a good thing he did because he did an excellent job.

-DiCaprio and co-star Brad Pitt’s chemistry really make the audience root for these characters.
+DiCaprio and co-star Brad Pitt’s chemistry makes the audience root for these characters.
 The film is certainly not what I was expecting, but for many, myself included, it was a very pleasant surprise.

 Once Upon a Time...In HOLLYWOOD